To The Ends Of The EartH

 Another description I like to use is that the Son is a focused image of God, just as starlight is concentrated in a telescope so that we can see it.
 Without that focused image appearing in a particular time and place, we would have no way of seeing God.
 The image shares the same light as the distant stars it reveals to us (Father and Son are one), but it is made visible to us by being concentrated or focused in a particular time and space.

 After the birth of Jesus (the incarnation), the Son has now irreversibly joined himself to humanity.
-And through his death and resurrection as a human being has now made a way for us to return to God and be accepted, despite of our past sins.
+And through his death and resurrection as a human being has now made a way for us to return to God and be accepted, despite our past sins.
 All we must do, according to Romans 10, is to confess that Jesus is Lord (i.e. God), that is, to accept his claim that he is one with the Father, and believe that God raised him from the dead (Rom.
 10:9).
 In other words, we must believe that God confirmed the truth of all that Jesus said by honoring him in his resurrection and ascension.
 Jesus’ earthly ministry may now be over until his return, but in the meantime, the Holy Spirit carries on his work.

 This is a deep topic which these few words hardly do justice.
 But this is a theme we deal with regularly in our seminars and will again in future teaching letters.
 Stay tuned!